‘The precision of naming takes away from the uniqueness of seeing‘Pierre Bonnard

 It’s not that life is unfair, you just don’t know the rules of the game.
 You and your needs are not the centre of the cosmos, and it’s under no obligation to conform to your expectations.

 Once you let go of the neediness for answers, not trying to twists or shape it, you can grasp reality as it is.
 To sit in the moment and experience, to accept it.
 Like a meditation, mindful state, being in the present, or a ‘Birdwatcher mind’ as I call it.
+Buddhism can be described as an Intimacy with reality.

-Tathātā like other Buddhist ideas is not an easy idea to grasp because as I have tried to explain above, it’s that very grasping for answer that’s the problem.
+Tathātā like other Buddhist ideas is not an easy idea to grasp because as I have tried to explain above, it’s that very grasping for answers that’s the problem.
 We fail to see our desires cause us to think, to chop up reality into part.
 Yet this fragmented reality is not the reality that we face, that reality is an undifferentiated whole, a Cosmology of ‘no things‘.

 By letting go of our neediness, our craving for answers, for clarity, security, control, power etc we get to experience reality how it is.
 This is seeing reality unclouded by our conceptual thought, and untarnished by desire.
 In a way, it’s what Buddhism is all about.
 The most important endeavour, the path of enlightenment and away from ignorance, illusion and suffering.